GSP

 Force bhyve to exit when a guest issues an access to an I/O port that is not emulated.
 This is intended for debug purposes.

 Start a debug server that uses the GDB protocol to export guest state to a debugger.
-An IPv4 TCP socket will be bound to the supplied port to listen for debugger connections.
+An IPv4 TCP socket will be bound to the supplied bind_address and port to listen for debugger connections.
 Only a single debugger may be attached to the debug server at a time.
-If port begins with ‘w’, bhyve will pause execution at the first instruction waiting for a debugger to attach.
+If the option begins with ‘w’, bhyve will pause execution at the first instruction waiting for a debugger to attach.

 Yield the virtual CPU thread when a HLT instruction is detected.
 If this option is not specified, virtual CPUs will use 100% of a host CPU.